Overview

 Per-server visibility

-'public': every authenticated user can see and call the server.
-Use this for servers you want to share across all users of the same MCPHub instance — including social-login users created by Better Auth.
+'private'(default): only the server’sowner(and admins) can see it.
+Servers seeded frommcp_settings.jsonmigrate in with'private'to preserve the historical admin-only behaviour.'public': every authenticated user can see and call the server.
+Use this for servers you want to share across all users of the same MCPHub instance — including social-login users created by Better Auth.'group': the owner and usernames listed in the server’ssharedWithUsersarray can see and call it.
+Sharing grants runtime access only; selected users cannot edit or delete the server.

 Login (JWT)

 The first admin account is created at startup by initializeDefaultUser().
-If no users exist, MCPHub creates admin and uses ADMIN_PASSWORD if set, otherwise it generates a random password and prints it to the server logs.
+If no users exist, MCPHub creates admin and uses ADMIN_PASSWORD if set.
+When running through pnpm dev, it uses admin123; other starts generate a random password and print it to the server logs.

 Bearer keys